pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 with the Shell 'screen' command.
-But that kind of recording loses variations in Speed, it redraws the Drawings at near infinite speed, so you lose the animation effects
+But that kind of recording loses variations in Speed, it redraws the Drawings at near infinite speed, so you lose your animation effects

-Our pixels look large and square by default, but you can mess with that, by changing the size of your Terminal Window Pane and its Font
+Our pixels look large and square by default, but you can mess with how large they look, by changing the size of your Terminal Window Pane and its Font.
+Messing with square is more difficult, but tell us you're trying and we'll look into it some more.
+SetPenPunch is where you start

 ## Help us please